The Best Festive Afternoon Teas for 2019!

 Book: 2117 3526 or [email protected]

 A bright setting that looks over a lush garden with calming water features, and you don’t have to get too dolled up?
-Sounds ideal for spot of tea.
-Kerry Hotel starts pouring early, with a festive afternoon tea from November 21 until New Year’s Day.
-Chef Julien’s savoury favourites with a Hong Kong twist and delicate pastries are just the right size to enjoy every last one without going overboard.
+Sounds ideal for a spot of tea.
+The Lobby Lounge at Kerry Hotel has pastry chef Julien Gourmelon at the helm making savoury favourites and delicate pastries, each just the right size to enjoy every last one without going overboard.
+Revel in roast duck, chestnut and pancetta sausage roll, and potted smoked salmon and king prawn, plus sugary delights including a milk chocolate and apricot Yule log and orange and cinnamon scones.

 Where: Level 1, 38 Hung Luen Road, Hung Hom, Kowloon